chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 The separation between private and public schemas allows you to change the private data and logic representations while publicly maintaining semantic version control.

 The artifacts in a public schema will most commonly begin as simple pass-through views and functions.
 Minor and patch releases will most likely introduce more complexity the public schema.
 Major releases might give you an opportunity to simply the public schema since you can introduce breaking changes to the public api.

+## Common Abbreviations

+The following words are expected to be abbreviated unless the abbreviation creates confusion.

+- document => doc
+- transaction => trx
+- foreign key => fk
+- index => idx

 ## Table Conventions